 4. Mary Poppins

 This 1964 classic follows a nanny played by Julie Andrews who takes children on an adventure.
 Mary Poppins is a great family film to learn the basic manners in British English and most importantly, have fun with it.
-Julie Andrews speaks with clarity and confidence providing you with a perfect lesson in the British English language.
+Julie Andrews speaks with clarity and confidence, providing you with a perfect lesson in the British English language.
 On the other hand, Dick Van Dyke seems to be infamous for his terrible British accent – you will definitely be able to identify the difference in London accents from watching this!

 5. The King’s Speech

 This British historical drama stars one of the most famous British actors, Colin Firth, who plays Prince Albert, later becoming George VI after the abdication of his brother Edward VIII.
-It is a powerful film that follows the speech impediment of Prince Albert, showing his speech therapy classes in order to master the ability in giving public speeches.
+It is a powerful film that follows the speech impediment of Prince Albert, showing his speech therapy classes in order to master his ability in giving public speeches.
 The journey is empowering; his ability to overcome the stutter shows how determination and dedication are also mirrored in the pursuit of language learning!